-Howard College head coach Mark Adams has spent two season at his alma mater as the Texas Tech Men's Basketball Director of Basketball Operations, announced head coach Tubby Smith.
+Mark Adams has spent two season at his alma mater as the Texas Tech Men's Basketball Director of Basketball Operations under head coach Tubby Smith.

 A 1979 graduate of Texas Tech, Mark and his wife Jennifer are the parents of Luke and Abbie.
-Luke is junior guard on the Red Raider basketball team, who has lettered for the past two seasons.
+Luke a former guard on the Red Raider basketball team, lettered from 2011-2015.
 His daughter Abbie is recent graduate of Texas Tech and is currently working as a speech therapist.

-Coming off of his third 30-win season at Howard after winning the Western Junior College Athletic Conference, Adams has finished first or second in Region V in each of the last nine seasons.
-He has also recorded 233 wins at the Big Spring junior college since arriving in 2004 and advanced to the regional tournament for nine consecutive years.
+Adams left an indelible mark at Howard College after winning the Western Junior College Athletic Conference prior to his arrival.
+He finished first or second in the NJCAA Region V for nine consecutive seasons.
+He recorded 233 wins at the Big Spring junior college from 2004-13 and advanced to the regional tournament for nine consecutive years.
 It is the most successful nine-year run in the history of the college

-During his 23 seasons as a head coach, he has advanced to the postseasons 14 times and reached the national tournament of each school's respective classification eight times (three NJCAA, two NCAA Division II and three NAIA), including leading Wayland Baptist to the NAIA National Final in 1985.
+During his 25 seasons as a head coach, he advanced to the postseason 14 times and reached the national tournament of each school's respective classification eight times (three NJCAA, two NCAA Division II and three NAIA), including leading Wayland Baptist to the NAIA National Final in 1985.